About Us

 My counseling style is empathetic and holistic.
 I use a strengths-based approach to collaborate with individual adults and couples to build on existing skills.
 I use different therapies based on each person’s need, including Solution Focused Therapy and Choice Therapy.
 I’ve worked with adults in an outpatient setting on a variety of issues, including substance abuse, relationship issues, stress management, poor self-esteem, grief and loss, depression, anxiety, life coaching, and personal growth development.

-A MESSAGE FROM VERONICA JEFFERS, BS, MS, LAPC, NCC:
+A MESSAGE FROM VERONICA JEFFERS, MS, LAPC, NCC:

 A MESSAGE FROM REBECCA SHOEMAKER, MA, LPC, NCC, CCATP, C-DBT: TELEHEALTH ONLY